hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ### About this guide

 This guide will help you quickly learn the fundamentals of Terraform and using it to provision infrastructure on Google Cloud Platform (GCP).

 As you follow this guide, you'll use Terraform to provision, update, and destroy a simple set of infrastructure using the sample configuration provided.

-The sample configuration provisions networking resources and rules, storage, and a basic Linux virtual machine.
+The sample configuration provisions a resource group, networking resources and rules, storage, and a basic Linux virtual machine.
 You'll also learn about Terraform modules, remote backends, outputs, and provisioners.
 These are the building blocks for more complex configurations.

 ### Google Cloud Shell

 This guide uses Google Cloud Shell to give you an environment preconfigured with Terraform.
 You can run commands at the command prompt, and edit the files in the editor window.

-If you'd prefer to follow this tutorial on your local machine, you can follow this [guide on learn.hashicorp.com](https://learn.hashicorp.com "FIXME: Add learn link").
+If you'd prefer to follow this tutorial on your local machine, you can follow this [guide on learn.hashicorp.com](https://learn.hashicorp.com/terraform/gcp/intro).

 ## Installing Terraform